Big Deal on Madonna Street: Critical response

-Awards
+Awards and nominations

 The film was a hit in Italy when it was released and won two Italian Nastro d'Argento awards: Best Leading Actor (Gassman) and Best Screenplay.
 It also garnered the prestigious Silver Shell for Best Director at the San Sebastián Film Festival in Spain.
 The film won Best Comedy at the 12th annual Locarno Film Festival in Switzerland.
 The film was also Italy's Oscar nominee for Best Foreign Language Film at the 31st Academy Awards.
 It lost to Jacques Tati's Mon Oncle.